mtumilowicz/js-nodejs-websocket-workshop/README.md

         * prevent clients accidentally requesting websockets upgrade not expecting it (say, by adding corresponding headers manually and then expecting smth else).
 Sec-WebSocket-Key and other related headers are prohibited to be set using setRequestHeader method in browsers
+        * Imagine a transparent reverse-proxy server watching HTTP traffic go by.
+If it doesn't understand WS, it could mistakenly cache a WS handshake and reply with a useless 101 to the next client
     * If the response includes a `|Sec-WebSocket-Extensions|` header field and this header field indicates the use of an extension that was not present in the client's handshake (the server has